Carlos'n Charlie's

 Carlos'n Charlie's is a chain of casual dining Mexican restaurants, primarily located in Mexican and Caribbean tourist destinations.

 Carlos is Carlos Anderson, founder of Grupo Anderson's, who died in a 1990 plane crash, and Charlie is Charles Skipsey, his business partner.
 The company, founded in 1963, says that their more than 50 restaurants makes it Mexico's largest restaurateur.
 In addition to Carlos'n Charlie's, Grupo Anderson's has the Señor Frog's chain, along with other similarly-branded restaurants/bars like Carlos O'Brians and El Squid Roe.

 Carlos'n Charlie's restaurants averaged $3.6 million in 2005 with an average check of $22.50.
 They expected sales to grow from $105 million to $112 million in 2006.

-The company is headquartered in Cancún.
+The parent company, Grupo Anderson's, is headquartered in Cancún, Mexico.